Netflix/metaflow-service/services/ui_backend_service/docs/plugins.md

 - SSH Agent (`~/.ssh`)

-Authentication credentials can be provided by using an `auth` object at the top level of `PLUGINS` json or alternatively by defining an `auth` object at the repository level.
+Authentication credentials can be provided by using an `auth` object at the top level of `PLUGINS` json or by defining an `auth` object at the repository level.

 ```json
 {